kwadrnt/MEAN-review/README.md

 1. What 3-5 lines of code are difficult to understand at first glance?
 After a closer look, what does that code do?

 Once you've written something out, taken the key screenshots (`cmd`+`shift`+ `4`), and gathered all the info you want to show us, please put your responses in this [google doc](https://docs.google.com/document/d/18GLWllJ8iatxnCe3fH1ixC7bKTTm0esmNm_mRjz9ZDg/edit?usp=sharing).

-We'll each present 2-5 minutes on the piece we investigated to refresh the class on what it does.
+We'll each present 2-5 minutes on the piece we investigated to refresh the class on what it does... **BUT** this time we encourage you to engage an extra part of your brain as you explain.
+Drawing something, act something out, or invent a rhyme or jingle!

-# Writing some Angular
+### Writing Angular

-### What is a directive?
+#### What is a directive?

 Write a page to perform an example of two of the following angular directives.